Price & Hours

 Read about how we rank Things to Do.

-Built in the late 1800s, this historic railroad was originally used to transport ore from the Anita mines, which just north of Williams, Ariz.
+Built in the late 1800s, this historic railroad was originally used to transport ore from the Anita mines, which sit just north of Williams, Arizona.
 The railway began traveling to the Grand Canyon in 1901, making the park accessible to the public.
-But with the rise in popularity of automobiles, the trains lost business, and the Grand Canyon Depot saw its last passenger train in 1968.
+But with the rise in automobile use, the trains lost business, and the Grand Canyon Depot saw its last passenger train in 1968.
 The Grand Canyon Railway underwent extensive restoration and was reopened in 1989.